 Tics are rapid, purposeless, unvoluntary, unrhythmic, repetitive, frequent, unwanted, and discrete muscle movements.
 Sometimes they are referred to as jolts or twitches.
 Tics are classified as either simple or complex and as either motor or vocal tics.
 Motor tics include blinking, neck rotation, torso twisting, jumping, toe flexing, and countless other movements.
 Vocal tics include numerous vocalizations including coughing, making a hum or grunt sound, and saying a word or phrase.

-The most research-backed and effective behavioral intervention for tics is Comprehensive Behavioral Intervention for Tics (CBIT).
+The most research-backed and effective behavioral intervention for tics is called Comprehensive Behavioral Intervention for Tics (CBIT).
 CBIT Therapy is a form of Habit Reversal Training that focuses on the management of tics by briefly and painlessly inhibiting muscles involved with unwanted and repetitive movements and sounds.
+Treatment is provided by licensed health professionals with a specialized certification in CBIT.
+Support often includes the following components.

 Click here to learn more about CBIT .